Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: Computing

 We refer the interested reader to their paper for implementation details.

-Again considering (\ref{eq:Fyhat}), we can apply identity (\ref{eq:Psi_identity}) and directly produce an upper-bound in terms of $\pibar_i$
+Again considering (\ref{eq:Fyhat}), we can apply identity (\ref{eq:Psi_identity}) and directly produce an upper-bound in terms of $\pi_k$

-Together with our Gaussian approximation $\hat{\pibar}_i$ from (\ref{eq:pibar_gauss}), we refer to the resulting estimate as \texttt{ival\_gauss}.
+Together with our Gaussian approximation $\hat{\pi}_k$ from (\ref{eq:pi_gauss}), we refer to the resulting estimate as \texttt{ival\_gauss}.

-While the independence and Gaussianity assumptions involved here are convenient, they are also heuristic.
-This can lead to inconsistent $\pibar_t$ estimates and ultimately unpredictable risk estimation, as will be seen in Section \ref{s:experiments}.
+While the independence and Gaussianity assumptions involved here are convenient, they are also heuristic and non-conservative.
+This can lead to inconsistent $\pi_k$ estimates and ultimately unpredictable risk estimation, as will be demonstrated numerically in Section \ref{s:experiments}.